Bishop's Stortford: First settlements: pre-Roman and Roman Stortford

-Little is known of Stortford until the Roman era, with the evidence being small archaeological finds.
-Limited evidence of ancient Mesolithic and Microlithic peoples in the form of flakes, cores and an axe have been found on the Meads and Silverleys respectively.
-Most Bronze Age evidence is from the neighbouring parish of Thorley to the south as opposed to Stortford proper, but a 3,000 year old socketed spearhead has been found at Haymeads Lane within the town.
+Archaeological evidence has been found of ancient Mesolithic and Microlithic peoples inhabiting the area that became Stortford.
+Flakes, cores, and an axe have been found in the Meads and Silverleys areas.
+Evidence of Bronze Age occupation has been found to the south of the town in the neighbouring parish of Thorley.
+A 3,000-year-old socketed spearhead has been found at Haymeads Lane within the town.
 Evidence of settlement has been found on Dunmow Road dating from the Middle Bronze Age through to Romano-British times.
-In Bishop's Stortford: A History, Jacqueline Cooper concludes "existing evidence suggests that the Stortford area was settled only sparsely in prehistoric times, and nearby places like Braughing and Little Hallingbury were of more importance."
+The Stortford area appears to have been only sparsely populated in prehistoric times, and was less important than nearby centres of population such as Braughing and Little Hallingbury.

-Stortford was on the line of the Roman road, Stane Street, which ran from St Albans to Colchester via Braughing.
+In Roman times, Stortford was on the line of the Roman road, Stane Street, which ran from St Albans to Colchester via Braughing.
 Construction started around AD 50 on the road.
 Little evidence from the period survives except for excavations showing a section of the road, evidence of a cremation facility and a burial site.
-None of the excavations has shown evidence of the Roman fort which likely existed in Stortford.
-The settlement was probably abandoned in the 5th century after the break-up of the Roman Empire.
+It has been suggested that it is likely there was a Roman fort near the ford at Stortford, but archaeological excavations have found no evidence for such a fort.
+Any Roman settlement at Stortford was probably abandoned in the 5th century after the Romans withdrew from Britain.